filipsalomonsson/streamxmlwriter/README.markdown

 ===============

 Streamxmlwriter is a simple python library for writing XML files.
-It is intended as a mostly drop-in replacement for the SimpleXMLWriter that is included in the ElementTree package, but also supports pretty-printing and custom element attribute ordering.
+It is very similar to the SimpleXMLWriter that is included in Fredrik Lundh's ElementTree package, but also supports pretty-printing and custom element attribute ordering.

 Usage example
 -------------